 What is invoice finance?

-First, if you’re not familiar with the concept, it’s a form of business lending where you receive funds in advance based on the value of your outstanding invoices.
+First, if you’re not familiar with the concept of invoice finance, it’s a form of business lending where you receive funds in advance based on the value of your outstanding invoices.
 The debtor finance company will look at a company’s debtor ledger and conduct due diligence to ensure that the businesses can pay their invoices.
 Once the invoices have been reviewed, the finance company will advance a percentage of the total amount of the invoices, usually 80 per cent, to the small business needing funding.
-When the invoices have been paid, the finance company will pay the remaining amount, less fees and interest.
-For more details on how it works, see What Is Invoice Finance?
+When the invoices have been paid, the finance company will pay the remaining amount, less fees and interest, which account for the invoice finance cost.

 How does invoice finance differ from invoice factoring?

-Now let’s examine the factors that determine the true cost of invoice finance.
+Now let’s examine the factors that determine the true cost of invoice finance in Australia.

 Discount fee or interest fee